isomerpages/moe-stmargaretpri/_learning-at-sms/Co Curricular Activities/Brass Band.md

 ____________________________________________________________

 SMS(P) Brass Band plays music of different genres including classical and pop music.
-In the recent Arts Presentation, they played Dare to Dream by Johnson Lee (Director of Music, SAF Band) and Golden Legend Overture by Forest Butchel.
+In the recent Spotlight concert, they played Music from Frozen arranged by Johnnie Vinson and ⁠Shake It Off arranged by Michael Brown.
 The band seeks to inspire students to appreciate music through resilience and performance opportunities.
-Students also learn to encourage one another through games and leadership programmes during the school holidays.
+Students also learn to encourage one another through games and practices.
 We aim to offer a holistic experience which encompasses music performance, breathing technique and peer mentoring.

 ### Activities
 ____________________________________________________________